It's important to take care of yourself to make sure that you stay fit, healthy and happy. This includes your physical and mental health.

 If you are worried about sexually transmitted infections or would like to talk about contraception, head to your GP surgery or the local sexual health clinic.
-The NHS website provides a lot of useful information on sexual health services and support available.
+The NHS website sexual health web page provides a lot of useful information on sexual health services and support available.
 The Mix has lots of helpful information about sex and relationships for young people aged up to 25 years.

 By building positive relationships with others, we will be happier and feel more supported and connective.
 As a young person who has been in the care system you may have suffered some form of loss during early childhood, and possibly trauma and/or abuse, and may find it difficult to come to terms with your experiences as you get older.

 In addition to this, your own experiences may well impact on your adult relationships, both personally and professionally.
 Each person's journey and experiences will be different.
 There are various people and organisations that can help you to develop strong and positive relationships.